 So the big question: Are pen knives legal?
 Are kids allowed pen knives?

-under 3 inches and no locking bladeThe UK law states that you can carry a knife under 3 inches if it has a folding blade without a locking mechanism, and can be carried by those under 18.
+Children can carry knives under 3 inches with no locking bladeThe UK law states that you can carry a knife under 3 inches if it has a folding blade without a locking mechanism, and can be carried by those under 18.

 I can understand why they don’t allow a locking blade, but it’s unfortunate as a locking blade makes a penknife safer for your kids to use as you know the blade won’t fold up onto their fingers.